monsoonmaelstrom/book2/book2.md

 He’s just baiting her now, I’m sure of it.

-“I just didn’t, okay,” she says angrily.
+“I just didn’t, okay?” she snaps angrily.

 Based on the look on Alex’s face, I’m not the only one confused by heat in her response.
 Hazel can be mercurial, but a comment like that isn’t enough to upset her.
 I look at Alex in question, but he only shrugs.